 To deeply understand the key challenges of Analytical Thinkers, I have done interviews with 118 analytical thinkers and 3 psychologists.

 I know how hard human interactions can be as an analytical person, because I have experienced many challenges first-hand.

 Founder MindSpeaking, Trainer,

 Expert on human behavior

 ABOUT THE AUTHOR

 As a former professional poker player, you can find Gilbert Eijkelenboom wherever psychology and data meet.
 While Gilbert’s academic background is in Behavioral Science, he has built a career in Analytics consulting.
-Combining both worlds, Gilbert founded the training company MindSpeaking to help data professionals communicate better.
-He is a passionate writer, reaching 200,000+ online views per month.
+Combining both worlds, Gilbert founded the training company MindSpeaking to help data professionals communicate their insights.
+He is a passionate writer, reaching 300,000+ online views per month.

 Head of Experimentation, Yelp

 "Gilbert's book is the rare piece that translates the idea of 'soft skills' in a tangible, practical and actionable way."